-Switzerland applied a combination of a Tier 2 and Tier 3 approach for the product categories sawnwood and wood-based panels.
+Switzerland applied a combination of a Tier 2 and Tier 3 approach for the product categories sawnwood and wood panels.
 The IPCC default method for estimating the HWP carbon stock was used in combination with country-specific activity data as well as data from FAOSTAT.

-For the product category paper and paperboard, Switzerland applied the Tier 2 approach; activity data are derived from FAOSTAT.
+For the product category paper and paperboard, Switzerland applied the Tier 2 approach.

-It is assumed that HWPs disposed of in solid waste disposal sites are instantly oxidised.
+It is assumed that wood disposed of in solid waste disposal sites until 1999 (banned since 2000) was instantly oxidised.
 I.e. the wood in solid waste disposal sites is not a part of the HWP pool.